-PepsiCo hikes prices for 7th straight quarter and profits rise 14%
+PepsiCo hikes prices by double digits for the 7th consecutive quarter and profits jump 14%

 PepsiCo’s revenue rose 7% in the third quarter despite lower demand as the company continued to hike prices.

-Pepsi raised prices 11% in the July-September period, the seventh straight quarter that the Purchase, New York, company has implemented double-digit price hikes.
+Pepsi raised prices 11% in the July-September period, the seventh straight quarter that the Purchase, New York, company has increased prices by double-digits.
 Sales volumes fell 2.5%.

+PepsiCo has said its price hikes reflect the higher cost of ingredients like cooking oil.

+The company says it’s attracting customers with new items, like Doritos Spicy Pineapple Jalapeno chips, and advertising, which is lifting brands like Gatorade.

 Net revenue was $23.4 billion, the company said Tuesday.
 That was in line with Wall Street’s expectations, according to analysts polled by FactSet.